wtnwin111/interview/src/com/interview/books/topcoder/README.md

     *HINT: assume given point is A,B,C,D, if AB is perpendicular with BC, and AD is perpendicular with CD, than ABCD is a rectangle.
 Two vector is perpendicular can be identified by dot product == 0.*

+##String
+1. A palindrome is a String that is spelled the same forward and backwards.
+Given a word, you can adjust it to palindrome by adding some chars.
+The add operation can perform at any offset in the word.
+    Your task is to make base into a palindrome by adding as few letters as possible and return the resulting String.
+When there is more than one palindrome of minimal length that can be made, return the lexicographically earliest.